kcrary/istari/docs/lib/bar.md

                 (fn x . f (let next x' = x in next (pause x' x))) (next (fn x . f (let next x' = x in next (pause x' x))))

+Note that `ffix` provides an induction principle over time.
+If `a` is true now assuming `a` is true one step in the future (and therefore one step closer to the semantics' step-indexed time horizon), then `a` is true always.

 The reduction for `ffix` is:

     ffix f --> f (next (ffix f))